akashsys/alu_lowpower/docs/Specification.md

 * Cycle Counting: An internal cycle_cnt increments on every active clock edge while the ALU is in an execution state.
 * Multiplication Timing: For opcode 4'b1000, the ALU stays in the MUL_EXEC state for 4 cycles.
 The result is calculated and latched when cycle_cnt reaches 3.
 * Division Timing: For opcode 4'b1001, the ALU stays in the DIV_EXEC state for 8 cycles.
 The result is calculated and latched when cycle_cnt reaches 7.

-The current synthesized netlist was generated from a version of the RTL where the asynchronous reset logic was incorrectly optimized or omitted.
-While the rst_n pin exists at the top level, it is functionally disconnected from the ALU FSM state registers.